aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 interpreted vs compiled
 early assembly languages (late 40s early 50s), some interpreted (shortcode...)

 HW didn't have floating point intructions, those had to be simulated, so interpreting was a negligible overhead.
 IBM 704 had indexing and floating point.

 the first widely accepted compiled high-level language was Fortran, developed at IBM, John Backus (the guy from Backus Naur Form)

 The IBM Mathematical FORmula TRANslating System:
 Fortran I 1956, it had var names, user defined subroutines, arithmetic if ( which passed control to one of three locations in the program depending on whether the result of the arithmetic statement was negative, zero, or positive) and do (while?)

-no independent compilation and 704 unreliability put a limit on size of program
+no independent compilation per file (had to recompile everything from scratch) and 704 unreliability put a limit on size of program

 designers were being HW specific, heavily geared towards performance, no dynamic vars

 LISP born out of desire to process symbolic data in lists (most prior computations were numerical).
 Introduced recursion and contional expressions (logical if), dynamic alloc and garbage collection.
-Advice Taker.3 This application became the impetus for the development of the list-processing language LISP
+Advice Taker This application became the impetus for the development of the list-processing language LISP

 LISP's syntax is extremely simple.
 LISP is a functional language, discuss FP, discuss declarative vs imperative. issue of naturalness vs ease of efficient implementation.

+original lisp had dynamic scope (roots of lisp, Paul Graham)

 static (lexical) vs dynamic scoping.
 In static scoping (Java, C, C++) it depends on program text (nearest def wins), independent of runtime call stack.
 In dynamic scoping ...
 Mixed scoping in some languages like JS.

-original lisp had dynamic scope (roots of lisp, Paul Graham)

 ML then (Miranda and Haskell purely functional)...
 Haskell also has lazy eval

 ALGOL (late 50s, early 60s) effort to design machine independent scientific computation lang. generalized fortran

-John Backus, a programming language designer at IBM, proposed a metalanguage of "metalinguistic formulas"[1][7][8] to describe the syntax of the new programming language IAL, known today as ALGOL 58 (1959).
+John Backus, a programming language designer at IBM, proposed a metalanguage of "metalinguistic formulas" to describe the syntax of the new programming language IAL, known today as ALGOL 58 (1959).
 His notation was first used in the ALGOL 60 report.

 BNF is a notation for Chomsky's context-free grammars.
-Backus was familiar with Chomsky's wor
+Backus was familiar with Chomsky's work

 ALGOL also introduced block structure, pass by value and "pass by name" https://www2.cs.sfu.ca/~cameron/Teaching/383/PassByName.html